 Visa extensions for those unable to return to their home country and other temporary concessions for visa applicants.

 On 24 March 2020, Home Secretary Priti Patel announced a visa extension for anyone unable to return to their home country due to travel restrictions and/or self-isolation, and whose leave expired between 24 January 2020 and 31 May 2020.
 This extension was automatic.
 These concessions changed when global travel restrictions lifted as applicants were expected to take all reasonable steps to leave the UK to make applications where appropriate.

-If a visa holder intends to leave the UK but has not been able to do so (i.e. because they have not been able to book a flight or they have the coronavirus) and their leave expires between 1 November and 30 November 2020, they can request ‘exceptional assurance’ i.e. additional time to stay in the UK.
-If granted, this does not give the applicant leave to remain in the UK but it will protect them from any adverse consequences where they would otherwise be regarded as an overstayer.
+However, in light of the travel ban that was put in place at the end of 2020, these concessions remain in place.
+Therefore, if a visa holder intends to leave the UK but has not been able to do so (i.e., because of a travel ban or they have the coronavirus) and their leave expires on or before 30 June 2021 , they can request additional time to stay in the UK knows as ‘exceptional assurance’.
+If granted, this does not give the applicant leave to remain in the UK, but it will protect them from any adverse consequences where they would otherwise be regarded as an overstayer.
 If the conditions allow, the applicant can continue working in the UK.

 Applications can be made online but owing to technical difficulties, applicants are advised to email requests (see here for more details) attaching evidence of why they are unable to leave the UK.

 If you have already been granted exceptional assurance previously but you are still unable to leave the UK on the date previously given, you must reapply using the same process.
 You must clearly state you are making a subsequent application and must provide updated evidence to support the application.

 Individuals can apply for permission to stay to remain in the UK if they have been issued with an ‘exceptional assurance’.
 They must submit their application before the expiry of their ‘exceptional assurance’.